sourcegraph/deploy/doc/debugging.md

 # Debugging Sourcegraph AMI deployments

+> **⚠️ DEPRECATION NOTICE:** AMI deployments will be sunset in Sourcegraph 7.0.0.
+For new deployments, please use [Kubernetes Helm](https://docs.sourcegraph.com/self-hosted/deploy/kubernetes) or [Docker Compose](https://docs.sourcegraph.com/self-hosted/deploy/docker-compose).

 Run all the commands listed below from the root of this repository.

 ## Missing cluster metrics in Grafana